-ERP system are a must for a growing company.
+can scale ERP systems are a must for a growing company.
 Using ERP, you can easily capture and process your transactions and have good control over your internal systems.
-By properly configuring your security rules, you can decide who can access what and who cannot access especially confidential information like Cost, Recipe, Salary details and other financial confidential data.
-You can easily define your workflow and can stop multiple data entry where the data can be flown from one process to another.
-You can easily analyze your top line and bottom line, wastages, leakage of resources, inventory variance, overdue and any other information that you would like to know and that too in a few clicks and within few seconds.
+By properly configuring your security rules, you can decide who can access what and who cannot access especially confidential information like Cost, Recipe, Salary details, and other financial confidential data.
+You can easily define your workflow and can stop multiple data entries where the data can be flown from one process to another.
+You can easily analyze your top line and bottom line, wastages, leakage of resources, inventory variance, overdue, and any other information that you would like to know, and that too in a few clicks and within a few seconds.

 Now, are you satisfied with your existing ERP?
-Is it giving you the above-mentioned information, and is it giving easiness in your operations?
+Is it giving you the above information, and is it giving easiness in your operations?

 If not, then this is the right time to change your ERP.
 Now the question is to which ERP you should change, and the answer is simple.
 First, check whether the new ERP you choose to implement will provide you with the information mentioned above.